 - 1. Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu.
 Right-click Computer, and then click Manage. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Disk Management.
+Click Disk Management and follow the instructions on the screen.